hvperdrive/passport-saml/README.md

 Passport-SAML
 =============

+**This library contains a TEMP fix for a POC.
+Do not use this version for production purposes.**

 This is a [SAML 2.0](http://en.wikipedia.org/wiki/SAML_2.0) authentication provider for [Passport](http://passportjs.org/), the Node.js authentication library.

 The code was originally based on Michael Bosworth's [express-saml](https://github.com/bozzltron/express-saml) library.